prembly/wordpress_plugin/readme.txt

 = MINIMUM REQUIREMENTS =

 Confirm that your server can connect to the Identitypass API.
-You can find more details about this requirement can here:(attach the necessary link)

 An Identitypass account